numtide/nix-fleet/README.md

 # Nix(OS) fleet management

 This project aims to build robust and user-friendly fleet management tooling, tailored for asynchronously managing devices that are capable of and intended to run NixOS.
-It inherits its motivational roots from [NITS](https://github.com/numtide/nits).
+It inherits its motivational roots from [NITS][].

 ## Features \& Rationale
 The logical model encompasses Coordinators, Agents, and Admins.
 CI/CD systems are merged into the Admin category.